kovacsandor/movieligent/README.md

   - formats code
   - organises imports
 - prettier is used, related expension is recommneded to install
-- tailwindcss for the least css possible (tbi)
+- tailwindcss for the least css possible
 - data is mapped out of compose via volumes, so you don't loose your data between development sessions
 - testing with in memory database for independent tests
-- error handling middleware (tbi)
+- error handling middleware
+- error handling on the client
+- loading state handling on the client
+- client side caching
+- testing main functionalities
+- paging
+- validating requests

 ## Out of scope
 - authentication